 Wallace is referring to Colt McCoy, who recently had his base salary reduced from $1.5 million to the league minimum of $630,000 (with incentives if he were to reach certain playing time marks).
 After that deal was reached on August 24, Wallace believed his time in San Francisco was over.

 That is when Wallace decided not to accompany the team to San Diego for the 49ers' preseason finale last week.
-In Harbaugh’s defense, if Wallace informed the coach he did not plan to travel with the team, it is easy to understand why he thought the quarterback was retiring.
+To Harbaugh’s defense, if Wallace informed the coach he did not plan to travel with the team, it is easy to understand why he thought the quarterback was retiring.

 Ironically, Green Bay will play against San Francisco on Sunday, and conspiracy theorists – that might include Ray Lewis – believed the signing was just a plot by the Packers to pick Wallace’s brain.
 However, Packers coach Mike McCarthy refuted that notion on Monday by pointing out the quarterback’s experience and saying, “Just talking football with him last night, I felt confident that he'll be ready to play Sunday.”